Nurturing creative expression

 LMH art courses cultivate reflection and aesthetic sensitivity to cultural expressions worldwide.
 An awareness and appreciation for all of God’s earth and people leads to constructive creativity.

-Twelve art courses are offered, including sculpture, drawing, painting, ceramics, design, photography and digital photography.
+At the high school, twelve art courses are offered, including sculpture, drawing, painting, ceramics, design, photography and digital photography.
+Explore all of the options for art classes at our full curriculum guide below.

 LMH provides students with on-stage drama/theatre opportunities that cultivate and showcase creativity and self-expression while challenging them to a deeper understanding of people and issues.